drothschild/ModResume/README.md

-ModResume is a Resume organizer.
+#ModResume is a Resume organizer.
--Add your experience.
+* Add your experience.
--Tag as you go.
+* Tag as you go.
--When you need a new resume, filter by tag, fine tune and send!
+* When you need a new resume, filter by tag, fine tune and send!

-Tech Stacks
+##Tech Stacks
--Rails
+* Rails
+* Javascript
+* JQuery UI
+* Tiny MCE
+* Devise
+* Sendgrid
+* Heroku

 Available on Heroku